ashishthapaweb/Civil_Engineering_Bot_Development/README.md

-# RAG For Civil Engineers
+# Civil Engineering Bot Development

-Small RAG that turns a local PDF into embeddings with OpenAI, stores them in Chroma, and answers questions.
+This is RAG (Retrieval-Augmented Generation)-based tool that turns a local PDF into embeddings with OpenAI, stores them in Chroma, and answers questions.
 There is a Streamlit UI (`app.py`) and the original script (`main.py`).

 ## How it works
 - `ingestion/extract.py` pulls text from `knowledgebase/CV_Thapa.pdf`, cleans it, and caches a `.md` next to the PDF.